Cultivating Forgiveness for your Spouse in Your Marriage

 First, forgiveness is mentioned in the first three Gospels (Matthew, Mark, & Luke).
 In each of these Gospels we are told that if we don’t forgive others, God will not forgive us (Matthew 6:14, Mark 11:26, & Luke 6:37).
 This reason to forgive is the most compelling to me.
 Seriously.
 If I want God to forgive me, then I need to forgive others.
 Period.

 Second, forgiveness isn’t really about the other person.
 It’s about me.
 When I harbor unforgiveness I am being held hostage by it.
 It consumes me.
 Think about someone who hurt you recently.
 When you haven’t forgiven them you tend to review the incident in your mind over and over.
 You may talk to others about it, staking your claim of being “right” in the situation.
 Maya Angelou says, “it’s the greatest gift you can give yourself, to forgive.
 Forgive everybody.”
 Likewise, Max Lucado says that “forgiveness is unlocking the door to set someone free…and realizing you were the prisoner.”
 We are hurt by our unforgiveness.
+We don’t want to have an unforgiving spirit in any of our relationships, but especially in our marriage.

 Forgiveness doesn’t mean what they did was okay

 Third, forgiveness doesn’t mean what the person did was right.
 By forgiving someone we release them from continuing to “owe” us for the hurt.
 But we aren’t condoning the behavior or saying we were wrong to be hurt.
 As I said above, when we forgive we are releasing the burden to lighten ourselves .
 We aren’t denying the hurt.
 We can continue to be hurt and still offer forgiveness.
+When we do this we are engaging in healthy personal growth – and that’s about us not the other person.

 Forgive repeatedly

 Fourth, continuing to be hurt also means sometimes we need to release someone in forgiveness repeatedly.
 There have been times someone hurt me so bad that I had to pray daily that I would forgive that person until the time came that forgiveness was a reality.
 In fact, in one of my relationships it was strained for years until I came to a full forgiveness of her.
 Then suddenly the relationship was restored.
 It was only looking back that I realized the restoration happened after I chose to really feel the forgiveness deep down.
+When we repeatedly forgive we keep no record of wrongs.
+We forgive it and move on.
+That doesn’t mean we allow ourselves to be hurt again, just that we don’t hold it against them moving forward.

 How do we forgive our spouse?